 Hamamelis x intermedia ‘Jelena’- Jelena is an upright cultivar with ascending branches and spreading habit.
 It will grow 8-10’ tall and wide.
 It produces sweetly fragrant copper flowers in February and March.
 These flowers are actually a combination of reddish bases, orange centers and yellow tips, making them very unusual and showy.
 The fall color is orange-red and is very attractive.
 Just a note on all of these Witch Hazels- if you need to prune them back for shape or to keep them a certain height, do that right after flowering.

 The next group of plants are both in the Dogwood family.
 Commonly known as red-twig and yellow-twig dogwoods, these plants are wonderful for naturalizing and giving you amazing color in the winter months.
-Here are the exciting varieties that we are now carrying:
+Here are the varieties we typically carry:

 Cornus sericea ‘Farrow’ Arctic Fire– This variety of red twig dogwood is exceptional because it is dwarf only reaching 3-5’ as opposed to the conventional red-twig which is 8-10’ in height.
 The beautiful red stems make it striking in the winter and the smaller size makes it a great shrub for smaller gardens.
 It enjoys full sun to part shade and will tolerate wet soil.